Branching trees I: Concatenation and infinite divisibility: Basic concepts and Results

 \item The $h$-decompositions are consistent w.r.t. truncation, i.e. $ \mfu \in \U (h)^\sqcup$ and for $h' \in [0,h)$

 are the $ h^\prime $ respectively $ h $-decomposition of $\mfu$ and similarly for countable decompositions. \end{enumerate} \end{theorem}

 In other words there exists for every $h$ for a forest of diameter $t$ a unique family decomposition with kinship degree $h$.
-As a consequence we can associate with every forest with diameter $t$ a collection of family decompositions of degree $h \in [0,t]$ which are consistent in the sense that they are successive truncations.
+As a consequence we can associate with every forest with diameter $t$ a path of family decompositions, where the "time-index" is degree of kinship $h \in [0,t]$.
+The different decompositions are \emph{consistent} in the sense that they are successive truncations.

 \begin{remark} The semigroup $(\bbM_1, \boxplus)$ from \cite{EM14} has the property that an element can be decomposed into countably many prime elements.
 Since both semigroups allow a unique factorization in prime elements, they can be understood as free semigroups with a certain set of generators, the prime elements.
 We do not know of a ``natural'' isomorphism between the two semigroups which is continuous.
 However in the sequel we only use that many arguments carry over since they only use the algebraic structure. \end{remark}